Want to double-check your labels? Get my FREE Easy-Peasy Label Checklist!

 Natural Ingredients

-Part 1 defines natural cosmetic ingredients as ingredients obtained only from plants, animals, micro-organisms or minerals by physical processes (e.g., grinding, drying, distillation), fermentation reactions occurring in nature and leading to molecules which occur in nature and other traditional procedures (e.g., extraction using water or other natural solvents).10 According to the standard, genetically modified plants can be considered as natural ingredients in certain parts of the world.
-Water is considered a natural ingredient.
+Part 1 defines natural cosmetic ingredients as ingredients obtained only from plants, animals, micro-organisms or minerals by physical processes (e.g., grinding, drying, distillation), fermentation reactions occurring in nature and leading to molecules which occur in nature and other traditional procedures (e.g., extraction using water or other natural solvents).8 Water is considered a natural ingredient.

 Derived Natural Ingredients

 Also defined in part 1 is a derived natural ingredient.
 It is one that has greater than 50% natural origin, but has been modified by defined chemical and/or biological processes.
-The allowed processes that might be used by smaller soap and cosmetic manufacturers include carbonation, hydrolysis, reduction and saponification.11A full list of all reactions is included in the standard.
+The allowed processes that might be used by smaller soap and cosmetic manufacturers include carbonation, hydrolysis, reduction, and saponification.9

 Natural Cosmetic Product